takecy/express4-template/README.md

 # express4-template

 This repository provides `nodejs+express4` template.
-The template is **NOT** simple example.
-This structure is to be able to use immediately in production environment.
+This repository is to be able to use immediately in production environment.

 [![Build Status](https://travis-ci.com/takecy/express4-template.svg?branch=master)](https://travis-ci.com/takecy/express4-template)